-Your swimming pool needs not be open ALL the time.
+Your swimming pool need not be open ALL the time.
 It can attract dirt, be contaminated and even lose water due to evaporation.
-To save thousands of gallons of pool water each season, get a cover for your pool.
+The best way to avoid all of this is to get your pool covered.

 28. Check for Leaks Outside the House

 Leaks outside the house are rarely noticed but they waste a lot of water and even add up to your water bills while you live in oblivion.
-Keep a check on outdoor pipes, soses, faucets and couplings to keep them drip-free.
+Constantly check the outdoor pipes, faucets, etc and keep them leak-free.